Regge trajectory relations for the universal description of the heavy-light systems: diquarks, mesons, baryons and tetraquarks: Universal description of the heavy-light systems

 \subsection{Heavy-light tetraquarks}

-The heavy-light tetraquarks denote those consisting of one heavy diquark and one light antidiquark or consisting of one light diquark and one heavy antidiquark.
+The heavy-light tetraquarks denote tetraquarks consisting of one heavy diquark and one light antidiquark or consisting of one light diquark and one heavy antidiquark.
 The tetraquarks composed of a diquark and antidiquark in color $\bar{3}$ and $3$ configurations are considered.
-Taken as an example, the tetraquark $T_{bb\bar{u}\bar{d}}$ is considered in this subsection.
-There is not experimental data of $T_{bb\bar{u}\bar{d}}$.
-The theoretical values of $2^+$ state of the tetraquark $T_{bb\bar{u}\bar{d}}$ are listed in Table \ref{tab:tr}.